Front Page › Forums › Rights › What is a right?

 * We don’t use the term “claim rights”, preferring to express obligations on others as laws creating the obligation and the system through which the obligation will be fulfilled

-* We attempt to define the minimum set of rights that is necessary, avoiding repetitive or duplicate rights that are the same but merely applicable to different situations; there are some cases in which some overlap is acceptable for the purpose of clarity and we try to minimize such occurrencesRights are a social construct
+* We attempt to define the minimum set of rights that is necessary, avoiding repetitive or duplicate rights that are the same but merely applicable to different situations; there are some cases in which some overlap is acceptable for the purpose of clarity and we try to minimize such occurrencesDiscussion

 A right is a social construct.
 A person alone in nature and not part of a society, has no need for rights and cannot benefit from rights.
-That person can have no rights or make up whatever rights they want, and it makes no difference because there is nobody around to violate them or to fight for them.
+That person who is alone can have no rights or make up whatever rights they want, and it makes no difference because there is nobody around to violate them or to fight for them.
 When a person is among others, rights must be agreed upon.
 If a person claims a right and others reject it, the outcome depends on negotiation or violence.
 Similarly, if a person seeks justice for a violation of rights, it is obtained through negotiation or violence by that person with or without the support of others, or by others who fight for that person’s rights.
 Finally, if a person’s injury or death is perceived as a violation of rights, it is up to others to seek justice by negotiation or violence and they do not require the consent of the victim to seek that justice.
 Therefore, members of society must agree on rights and must obligate themselves to seek justice for themselves and for others when rights are violated.
 Without such an agreement, rights are not enforced.
 Without enforcement, rights do not exist.

 Adoption of rights

 Anyone can propose a right, but to make it work the right must be accepted by the majority.
 Imagine a situation in which someone proposes that they have the right to take anyone’s property.
 That right would likely be rejected by a majority of people, and any attempt by that person to take someone else’s property would be seen as a violation and cause a conflict.
 As a practical matter, individuals should not attempt to enforce proposed rights because they haven’t been accepted yet — it will only lead to problems for them.
-When a right has been accepted by the majority, individuals may attempt to enforce that right and have a good chance of prevailing in court in case of a conflict due to the majority acceptance.
-The best situation for a right is when it has been accepted by the majority and added to the country’s constitution.
-At this point it is a constitutional right and individuals can be confident in enforcing such rights.

 When considering whether a proposed right should be adopted by society, it’s important to determine whether it creates an obligation on others, or a liberty which protects the freedom and permission to act, or a prohibition on others.